multiversx/mx-docs/docs/sdk-and-tools/erdpy/deriving-the-wallet-pem-file.md

+---
+id: deriving-the-wallet-pem-file
-# Deriving the Wallet PEM file
+title: Deriving the Wallet PEM file
+---

 **erdpy** can be used to simplify and automate the interaction with the Elrond network and can be easily used in scripts.